COMP2521UNSW/2521-docker-image/README.md

   user's `~/.ssh` directory is symlinked to `config/ssh`.
 At runtime, this is added as a Docker volume mounted at `~/.ssh` in the environment.

-* In addition, during setup, the user's zID is stored to `config/zid`.
+* In addition, during setup, the user's zID is stored to `home/.zid`.
 This is used to configure the `cse*` commands within the environment.

 ### Storing work

-* A `work` directory is created at the root of this repo during setup.
+* A `home` directory is created at the root of this repo during setup.

-* This is added to the environment as a Docker volume mounted at `~/work`.
+* This is added to the environment as a Docker volume mounted on their home directory.

 ## Uninstalling